Week of July 20, 2025

 Episode Cover

-This is "Arkies in the Beltway" for the week of April 14, 2024.
-I'm Alex Thomas — Washington Correspondent for the Arkansas Democrat-Gazette —...
+This is "Arkies in the Beltway" for the week of July 21, 2024.
+I'm Alex Thomas, Washington Correspondent for the Arkansas Democrat-Gazette, with your...

 Listen